batourin/epi-display-ccd/README.md

           }
         }
 ```
+If transport is ISerialComport, "comParams" can be supplied in the "control" section or skipped - plugin will load CCD driver defaults for ComPortSpecs.

 ## Cloning Instructions

 After forking this repository into your own GitHub space, you can create a new repository using this one as the template.
 Then you must install the necessary dependencies as indicated below.